CognitiveComputationLab/cogmods/relational/WCS_Wason_Selection_Task/README.md

 ## Prerequisites

-The code works with python 3.7
+The code works with python 3.7.
 Used libraries: numpy, random, scipy.optimize

 ## Quickstart

-1) To try out one run with manually specified probabilities for the additional principles:
+1) To simulate one run with manually specified probabilities for the additional principles:
     - Create a model and set the principle_probabilities (f.i. model.principle_probabilities = \[0.5, 0.5\])
     - Simulate one run by calling the function "compute_one_trial()"